3.6. Advanced Measurement Operation

 Relative measurements allow the removal of offsets from measured readings that could be introduced by sources external to the experiment.
 By using the zero button, existing offset will be set into the baseline value which is subtracted from the primary reading being displayed.
 When a baseline value is set, the zero button will be replaced with a clear button, which will set the baseline value back to zero.

 By tapping the 3 dots in the upper right hand corner of the display area, it is possible to select Relative DC or Relative RMS, when in DC or AC modes respectively.
 The zero and clear button will allow for quick modification of the baseline value, shown in the bottom left of the display.
+By tapping the baseline value in the display area, a custom baseline value can be set.

 Figure 3.18 Relative RMS measurement